 Your gift to the Food Bank delivers a healthy return.
-With each $1 you donate, we can provide more than $9 in groceries for someone in need.
+With each $1 you donate, we can provide enough food for 4 meals.

 Feeding America’s Hunger in America 2014 report is the largest, most comprehensive analysis of charitable food assistance in America.

 Food banks from all over the country, including Atlanta Community Food Bank (ACFB), participated in the study to learn more about the clients we serve and the need in our community.

 The new report shows that 1 in 7.5 people, or an estimated 755,400 people, in metro Atlanta and north Georgia turn to food pantries and meal service programs to feed themselves and their families each year.
 This includes more than 164,000 children and more than 64,000 seniors.

 Each year, 1 in 7 Americans turn to Feeding America network food banks for help.
 Each week, the Feeding America network serves 5.4 million individuals.
 ACFB has been a member of the Feeding America network since 1979.